 Editor’s note: Are you interested in a fuller appreciation of the birds of the Shanghai region?
 If so, then visiting Shanghai’s exciting coastal sites is not enough.
 You need to go inland, to the hilly interior.
 You need to visit the Tianmu Mountains.
 In this two-post series, Shanghai birder Komatsu Yasuhiko and I introduce you to the mountain range in Zhejiang.
 This first post was written by me and describes the key birds and habitats at Tianmushan.
-I also discuss my first trip to Tianmu in May 2015.
-In the second post, Hiko describes his July 2018 trip to the mountain. — Craig Brelsford
+I also discuss my first trip to Tianmu.
+In the second post, Hiko describes his trip to the mountain. — Craig Brelsford

 by Craig Brelsford